Legal Resources

 People’s Law School

-This webinar answers common questions about contesting wills in BC.
+This webinar answers common questions about contesting wills in BC, including options other than going to court.

 Logo with six rectangles and a circle in six bright colours to represent people, and "People's Law School."